aerickt/aerick-phrasing/README.md

 ## Changes With this System

-### Grammatically incorrect phrases are less frequent
+### "doesn't" and "don't" use the same keys

-With the original system, there is space taken up by grammatically incorrect phrases.
-For example, "doesn't" and "don't" are separate middle words, and so stroking `KPWHOEPT` would result in "he don't want to".
+With the original system, `E` is used for "doesn't" while `OE` is used for "don't".
+This means that there is space taken up by grammatically incorrect phrases such as "he don't want to" (`KWHROEPT`).

 With this system, the middle word represented by `OE` changes depending on the pronoun.
-So while `KPWHOEPT` would output "it doesn't want to", `SWROEPT` would output "I don't want to" despite using the same vowel keys.
+So while `KPWHOEPT` would output "it doesn't want to", `SWROEPT` would result in "I don't want to" despite using the same vowel keys.

-When using no starter word, "doesn't" will be used.
-This is for phrases such as "Alice doesn't really need to" (`A*LS/STKPWHROEUPBTD`).

-The ending "has"/"have" (`-T`) works the same.

 ### Plurals are automatic